redstrate/redstrate.com/content/blog/prism-changes-may-march-2022/index.md

 # Moving away from Objective-C

 In an effort to reduce my usage of Objective-c in the Metal backend, the whole backend is now C++ and uses metal-cpp which is Apple's official C++ wrapper.
 It works pretty great, and now my static analysis tools work great with it too.

-# Move to sourcehut

-Prism now is primarily hosted on sourcehut, with mirrors on GitHub and ryne.moe.
-This is a pretty important goal for reducing my need on centralized services, and I'll be putting in some work to move off of GitHub wiki as well - just like I did with astra.

 # Multiple GFX support